dappgenie/icb-blog/content/fr/investment/the-global-perspective-how-cashback-programs-differ-around-the-world.md

 ---
-title: The Global Perspective: How Cashback Programs Differ Around the World
+title: "The Global Perspective: How Cashback Programs Differ Around the World"
 date: 30/03/2025
 description: Explore how cultural, regulatory, and technological differences shape cashback programs across different countries and regions.
 From China's super-apps to Scandinavian open banking, discover the fascinating global landscape of cashback incentives.
 tags: